-Mahrukh Doctor was appointed Lecturer at the University of Hull in January 2006.
+Mahrukh Doctor is Professor of Comparative Political Economy at the University of Hull.
 She is a Senior Fellow of the Higher Education Academy.
-Currently, she is Research Lead and Deputy REF Lead in the School of Politics and International Studies.
-Previously, she was Director of Learning and Teaching/Education Lead for the Department of Politics (previously the School of Law and Politics), and TEF Lead for Politics.
+Currently, she is School Research Director and was Deputy Lead for REF2021 in the School of Politics and International Studies.
+She has also served as Director of Learning & Teaching for the School of Law and Politics, later only Politics, and TEF Lead for Politics.

-She has published on Brazilian business-state relations, Brazilian foreign policy in the context of Emerging Powers, regional integration in Latin America, and EU-Mercosur negotiations / relations.
+She has published in various high-impact journals on Brazilian business-state relations, Brazilian foreign policy in the context of Emerging Powers, regional integration in Latin America, and EU-Mercosur negotiations / relations.
 She is author of Business-State Relations in Brazil: Challenges of the Port Reform Lobby (New York: Routledge, 2017).